An Introduction To Bolivia

 A Country of Extremes...

 Bolivia is a poor South American country with a wide and varied climate yet it also has some natural treasures that any other country on the continent would be proud of.
-Perhaps best known for its barren, desolate plains backed by snow capped mountains it also lays claim to a stretch of the Amazon, rocky deserts, tropical valleys and canyons.
+The country is perhaps best known for its barren, desolate plains backed by snow capped mountains.
+However it also lays claim to a stretch of the Amazon, rocky deserts, tropical valleys and canyons.

-Up high in the Andes is the capital, La Paz which sits in a hollow at a mere 3,640 metres above sea level so if you are arriving on a long haul flight its best to spend time in La Paz acclimatising.
+Up high in the Andes is the capital, La Paz. which sits in a hollow at 3,640 metres above sea level.
+As a result, if you are arriving on a long haul flight its best to spend time in La Paz acclimatising.

-La Paz is fascinating and gives visitors the opportunity to discover different architectural styles, colonial streets as well as churches, galleries, boutiques, local artists, fine cuisine, trendy cafes and all backed by the incredible Cordillera Real mountain range including the majestic Mount Illimani.
+La Paz is a fascinating city and gives visitors the opportunity to discover different architectural styles, colonial streets and churches.
+In addition to this there are many galleries, boutiques, artists, fine cuisine and trendy cafes.
+All of this is backed by the incredible Cordillera Real mountain range and at its heart, the majestic Mount Illimani.

 Its not all beauty though as look to the other side and you will see a steep valley peppered with shabby homes belonging to the poorer citizens of La Paz.

-Check out the Mercado de las Brujas or the Witches market, the National museum of Ethnography and folklore or go and see Wrestling cholitas – the traditional sport of indigenous Bolivian women.
+Check out the Mercado de las Brujas or the Witches market, the National museum of Ethnography and folklore or go and see Wrestling cholitas.
+This is the traditional sport of indigenous Bolivian women.